splunk/public-o11y-docs/gdi/opentelemetry/auto-instrumentation/auto-instrumentation-dotnet-k8s.rst

 Add certificates
 ----------------------------------------

-The Operator requires certain TLS certificates to work.
+The Operator requires TLS certificates to work.
 Use the following command to check whether a certification manager is available:

 .. code-block:: yaml